 Eczema and Dry Skin

 Due to a damaged skin barrier that has trouble retaining moisture, many people with eczema suffer from chronically dry skin.
 In fact, dryness is one of the main reasons why itchiness is a prime eczema symptom.
 Unfortunately, many people scratch at their itch which can lead to the vicious itch-scratch cycle.
-If relentless scratching occurs, the skin may even crack or bleed.
+If relentless scratching or picking occurs, the skin may even crack or bleed.
 This can pave the way for infection as the skin becomes more vulnerable to bacteria.
 Over time, chronic scratching can also lead to lichenification.
 This gives the skin a thickened, leathery texture.
 Because eczema and dry skin go hand in hand, it’s common for people to experience an increase in flare-ups during the dry, winter months or when continuously exposing their skin to water, either through work or recreational activities.

 Washing with Sensitive Skin

 While it can be tempting to relax and soak your body in a hot bath, you should probably think twice about it.
 This is because prolonged exposure to water has a tendency to further dry out the skin as it strips the skin of its natural, protective oils.
 Furthermore, hot water in particular has an extra drying effect.
 For this reason, we recommend you bathe in lukewarm water and turn the shower dial two notches down from where you’d like it to be.
 We also recommend reducing your shower time to five-ten minutes and limiting it to once a day (less is fine as well).
-Make sure you wash your body with natural products that are free of harsh chemicals, fragrances, alcohol, and preservatives.
+Make sure you wash your body with the best natural products that are free of harsh chemicals, fragrances, alcohol, and preservatives.
 In addition, it’s important to avoid scrubbing your sensitive skin with loofahs or sponges as this can exacerbate irritation.
 The best way to wash is by lathering the soap onto your hands.
 When you are finished, gently pat dry your skin with a towel.
 And, of course, don’t forget to apply a moisturizer immediately afterwards to replenish any lost hydration.
 We also recommend keeping a moisturizer next to your sink so that it can be easily applied after washing your hands.
 Your sensitive skin will thank you!

-How to Prevent Dry Skin
+How to Best Prevent Dry Skin

 As we mentioned earlier, there are some simple lifestyle changes you can make in order to prevent dry skin.
 In addition to decreasing bathing frequency and swapping out soaps and other bathing products (yes, that includes bubble bath!) for their natural, healthier alternatives, you should also drink plenty of water.
 While drinking an adequate amount of water each day provides a multitude of health benefits for the body, including helping with digestion, circulation, and excretion, it also does wonders for the skin.
 And that makes sense, given that your skin is an organ which is made up of cells which are made up of water.
 If your body isn’t properly hydrated, your skin may appear dry and flaky.
 It will also be more prone to wrinkling.
 Drinking at least eight glasses of water per day, however, will give your skin a healthy, radiant glow.
 So not only will drinking water give you a younger-looking complexion, but you’ll also be healthier because of it.
 Double win!